maddula55/Network-Automation/README.md

-# Network-Automation
-Extract RSI and /var/log/ from Juniper devices automatically for sharing with JTAC
+# RSI and /var/log from Juniper devices - **Extract RSI and /var/log/ from Juniper devices automatically for sharing with JTAC**